melee-matchups/melee-matchups.github.io/solo-practice/punish-situations.md

 At mid %s (30-50), it seams I can only true combo 1 uair or 1 fair -> U-Air for a high % juggle, and not really anything else unless the sheik DIs directly left or right, allowing the fair strings to work again

 At higher %s (50+) you get true strings into edge guards / juggles off the top of the screen

+On platform stages can get more U-Air ladder combos

+I prefer the plats more, allows for more options in punish game

 *CRUCIAL*
 ## Grab ledge when facing it